scottoffen/express-tang/README.md

 $ npm install express-tang --save
 ```

-In an ideal world, the majority of feature addition or changes to a Node/Express application should not require a developer to modify the application start up or configuration scripts.
+In an ideal world, the majority of feature additions or changes to a Node/Express application should not require a developer to modify the application start up or configuration scripts.
 This will greatly increase the maintainability of your application.
 This module will facilitate that ideal by automatically discovering the JavaScript files containing your routes and mounting them for you.

 ## Usage ##